AmziLS/AmziProlog/README.md

 ## Building and Debugging

 For building the whole system, see the `/make` subdirectory.
 There are [detailed building instructions for Windows](Windows%20compilation%20instructions.md).
 Individual components can be built using the make files in each subdirectory.

 It is also possible to load the .sln files in Visual Studio for debugging.
-Make sure to adapt `bin/amzi_vars_win32.bat` and `bin/amzi_vars_win64.bat` to match the installation paths of the installed dependencies (only necessary when using MySQL, Visual Studio, or Java).
+Make sure to adapt `bin/amzi_vars_win32.bat` and `bin/amzi_vars_win64.bat` to match the installation paths of the installed dependencies (as mentioned in the building instructions), and then start Visual Studio from either `Amzi Prolog 32 Bit Environment (Source).lnk` or `Amzi Prolog 64 Bit Environment (Source).lnk` command line environments, to ensure all the necessary paths are set.

 ## Releases